trackleft/az_quickstart-release-workflow-course/README.md

 The Arizona Quickstart project uses GitHub for managing releases, including minor and patch releases.
 This course will guide you through the steps to effectively manage these releases using GitHub Actions.

 - **Who is this for**: Developers and project maintainers of the Arizona Quickstart project.
+- **What you'll learn**:
+  - Preparing for a minor release
+  - Creating minor and patch releases
+  - Managing security releases
+  - Writing effective release notes
-- **What you'll learn**: Preparing for a minor release, creating minor and patch releases, managing security releases, writing effective release notes, finding commits to add to a release, best practices, and troubleshooting.
+  - Finding commits to add to a release
+  - Best practices, and troubleshooting
 - **Prerequisites**: Basic knowledge of GitHub and GitHub Actions, familiarity with the `az-digital/az_quickstart` project.
 - **How long**: This course takes approximately 45 minutes to complete, covering 4 steps.